MakeSchool-Tutorials/Peeved-Penguins-SpriteBuilder-Swift/P8-Levels-SpriteBuilder/content.md

 Setup the ground
 ================

-The levels we are going to load minutes from now need to stand on a stable ground in the Gameplay scene.
+The levels we are going to load a few minutes from now need to stand on a stable ground in the Gameplay scene.
 So the first thing we will do is to add the *ground* to the *CCPhysicsNode* and setup a physics body for it.